lolhackerman/full-stack-project/README.md

 These are the areas we are generally interested in:

-- The feature is complete and works according to requirements.
+- The feature is complete and works according to minimum requirements.
 It is stable, and edge cases are handled in a sensible, thought-out manner.
-There is error handling and authentication is considered.
+There is error handling and authentication is considered (Does not need to be implemented).
 - The code is well organized, easy to understand and readable, it follows best practices.
 - Feature implemented in a user-friendly, UI looks cohesive and delightful.
 - Well structured README with clear instructions on how to run the project and an overview on how you built it.